splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

    Linux <automatic-discovery/discovery-linux>
    Windows <automatic-discovery/discovery-windows>

-Use automatic discovery and configuration with the Splunk Distribution of OpenTelemetry Collector to detect metric sources and create a configuration based on the results.
+Use automatic discovery and configuration with the Splunk Distribution of OpenTelemetry Collector to collect metrics and traces automatically.

+Automatic discovery and configuration helps you quickly get started with Splunk Application Performance Monitoring (APM) and Splunk Infrastructure Monitoring.

 The following diagram shows the process of using automatic discovery and configuration to find metric sources: